 In wrongful death cases, there are potentially two types of benefits.
 The first is a “survival action” where the decedent lives for even an instant before death.
 This is where witnesses at the scene or autopsy results are vital.
 If proven, the decedent’s estate is entitled to medical bills, funeral expenses, and pain and suffering.
 The second benefit, which does not go through the estate, is for loss of support, services, and companionship, and goes directly to family members.
 Of course, there are tax consequences for any benefits that pass through the estate, and a decedent’s will or probate law would control beneficiaries.

-The trial attorneys of Reeves, Aiken & Hightower, LLP, are experienced wrongful death accident lawyers.
+The trial attorneys at The Law Offices of Robert J. Reeves, P.C. are experienced wrongful death accident lawyers.
 They know the intricacies involved in these cases.

 As a former Registered Nurse (RN) working in intensive care, attorney Robert J. Reeves understands complex anatomy and physiology and can explain trauma and autopsy findings.
-As former insurance defense attorneys, both Mr. Reeves and attorney Art Aiken know what to look for, what to look out for, and how to prepare for trial.
+As former insurance defense attorneys, Mr. Reeves knows what to look for, what to look out for, and how to prepare for trial.
 We welcome the opportunity to sit down and personally discuss your case.
 Call us today for a private consultation.